Parents track down kidnapping suspect, tackle him in the mall

-VANCOUVER, Wash.
-(KOIN) — A one-month-old child was safely returned to his parents after being allegedly kidnapped in a stolen car early Saturday morning.
+A one-month-old child was safely returned to his parents after being allegedly kidnapped in a stolen car early Saturday morning.
+KTLA’s sister station KOIN reports.

 The alleged car theft and kidnapping happened just before 8 a.m.
 Saturday out front of Happy Juice, a smoothie and coffee stand in Vancouver, Washington.
 The baby’s parents, John and Ashley, own the business and said they began setting up for the day around 7:45 a.m.